PerMalm/uneek/README.md

 yarn run build
 ```

 Output is in the `dist/` directory.
+You can remove this directory before building in case you think you have old versions around: `rm -rf dist/`

+You can check if building worked by opening the page in the dist directory: `firefox dist/index.html`

 To deploy: